emerson-pereira/currency-converter/README.md

 npm run dev
 ```

-See URL to access in terminal
+Open URL shown in the terminal in the browser

 ## Tests